 Caring Dads is a trademarked intervention program that is run exclusively by our accredited Facilitators.
-If you'd like to join the leading, international network of clinicians working in the fields of domestic and gendered violence we invite you to attend one of our Facilitator Training events which are held on a monthly basis in various locations across the globe.
+If you'd like to join a leading, international network of clinicians working in the fields of domestic and gendered violence we invite you to attend one of our Facilitator Training events which are held in various locations across the globe.
 Check out upcoming dates and venues on the right of this page.

 Who should attend?

 Caring Dads Facilitator training is appropriate for any professional interested in working with fathers (including biological, step, or common-law fathers) who have who have physically abused, emotionally abused or neglected their children, or exposed their children to domestic violence, or who are deemed to be at high-risk for these behaviors.

 Our training attendees commonly include batterer intervention program group leaders, child protection workers, counselors working within child and family mental health services, victim advocates, probation officers and their supervisors and managers.
 Other professionals that are sometimes involved include psychologists, violence prevention educators, substance abuse counselors, healthcare workers, police officers, native leaders, clergy and military personnel.

 Facilitator Training events are held over 2 days and introduces participants to the principles and values that guide the Caring Dads program.
 We then move into interactive training on the program material.
 Role plays are used to demonstrate key exercises and participants have the chance to acquire and practice skills in leading group exercise.

 - Caring Dads program goals, principles and values